brennentsmith/slodns/README.md

 ### Requrirements

-Python 2.7 is required to run sloDNS.
+Python 2.7 is required to run slodns.
 No external python resources are required.

 Root is *not* required if you run on the default port.
 If you want to run on port 53, then you will need to run as root or use iptables.